scalarHubTech/guidees/docs/Request idempotency.md

 When using idempotency keys, several error scenarios may arise:

-- **Missing Idempotency Key** If a request is made without an `Idempotency-Key`, the server will process it normally, but subsequent requests with the same parameters will not be idempotent
+- **Missing Idempotency Key** If a request is made without an `Idempotency-Key`, the server will process it usually, but subsequent requests with the same parameters will not be idempotent

 ```http
 400 Bad Request: "Idempotency-Key header is missing."